-H41 Glass fibre reinforced plastics architectural cladding / features / GRP Conscious of that well used phrase ‘garbage in, garbage out’, D&D sources its raw materials from leading certified suppliers, such as Scott Bader, Llewellyn Ryland, Colorplas and Euro Resins.
+H41 Glass fibre reinforced plastics architectural cladding / features / GRP Conscious of that well used phrase ‘garbage in, garbage out’, D&D sources its raw materials from leading certified suppliers, such as Euroresins, Scott Bader, Llewellyn Ryland and Colorplas.
 The comprehensive range of Crystic products is ideal for architects and designers to build GRP composite constructions and Scott Bader formulate these to meet the demanding regulatory standards of the building industry..

 GRP (also known as FRP / glass reinforced plastics / fibreglass) is highly suitable for a wide range of building, construction, exhibition and transportation industry applications - please browse our project or gallery for more information and examples.